sassafrastech/gather-docs/_includes/faqs/work.md

 Once meals are created, they will be able to be imported into a work period, whereupon jobs and shifts will be automatically created and linked.
 Future updates to a meal's workers will be reflected in both systems.
 Calendar exports and reminders for meals jobs will be unified as well.

+#### What about children?

+By default, childrens' shares are set to zero, but you can change that when editing a period.